percebus/azure-secure-networking-for-devs/docs/tutorial/03/storage_explorer.md

 #### Your Laptop (Optional)

-The excercise opens up the Storage Account, and then closes it, so you can ensure that is not publicly accessible.
+The excercise guides you to opening up the Storage Account to your Public IP (insecure), But then has you to close it.

-But you can skip this step.
+This helps troubleshooting the storage account when you cannot connect from the jumpbox.

 #### Jumpbox

 You will need to install it in the Jumpbox, so you can manage your spoke-VNet's Storage account.

-##### Troubleshoot
+### Troubleshoot

 Having trouble accessing the URL above?
 Remember our FireWall FDQNs rules?
 Time to add some more :/